EvanGruhlkey/knowledge-graph/README.md

-# Adaptive Personal Knowledge Graph MVP
+# Adaptive Personal Knowledge Graph

 An intelligent system that builds semantic knowledge graphs from your personal data (markdown notes and saved links) and adapts based on your interactions.